Servideska/HPC/doc.zih.tu-dresden.de/docs/access/jupyterhub.md

 The default Python kernel uses conda environments based on the [Watson Machine Learning Community Edition (formerly PowerAI)](https://developer.ibm.com/linuxonpower/deep-learning-powerai/) package suite.
-You can open a list with all included python-packages, that are available within the standard environment, through the spawner form:
+You can open a list with all included python-packages that are available within the standard environment through the spawner form:

 ![Environment package list](misc/environment_package_list.png)
 {: align="center"}